orban/blog/articles/2011-01-27-web-development-today-sucks.md

 ## The issue and the current solutions

 The issue in my mind comes down to this: *apps are already too big to write twice*.
 Big entities can write abstractions that fix all this business, like Google's GWT, or they can man up and pour resources into creating or enhancing the existing frameworks, like Apple and Eloqua with Sproutcore.
 For punks like me, none of these options are viable, but applications need to be better than they are now.
-Instead, we use things like Backbone.js or Sammy.js, which provide some welcome and useful instrumentation but nothing on the scale I want.
+Instead, we use things like Backbone.js or Sammy.js or Faux, which provide some welcome and useful instrumentation but nothing on the scale I want.
 The Rails for Javascript apps has yet to arrive.

 ## Some Successful Examples